Don Edgar

-Dr. Donald E. Edgar OAM (born 1936) was the Foundation Director of the Australian Institute of Family Studies.
+Dr. Donald E. Edgar OAM (born 1936) is the Foundation Director of the Australian Institute of Family Studies.
 Under his leadership the Institute had a profound influence on the Government of Australia regarding family policy, family and work, welfare policy and family law.
 He continues to contribute to Australian thinking in these areas through his own consulting practise and as an occasional columnist and commentator in the Australian media, particularly The Age and The Australian.

 Career

-Edgar had been Professor in Sociology and Education at the University of Chicago, Reader (Assistant Professor) in Sociology at La Trobe University and Adjunct Professor with RMIT University's Centre for Workplace Culture Change.
+Edgar had been professor in sociology and education at the University of Chicago, reader (assistant professor) in Sociology at La Trobe University and adjunct professor with RMIT University's Centre for Workplace Culture Change.
 He has been a member of the Victorian Children's Council since 1996, and is an Ambassador for NARI, the National Ageing Research Institute.